agencyenterprise/graphCMS-tutorial/README.md

 - <b>Reference</b>: for referencing other schema models. i.e. the author of a blog post.

 ### Adding data
-You can add data on the Content View or in the Asset View, both of these have a button on the right top that says Create ... (the name of your schema)
+You can add data on the Content View or in the Asset View.
+Both of these have a button on the right top that says Create ... (the name of your schema)

 ![](https://media.graphcms.com/uhj5AM5aTKazk5gP5QqX)
 ![](https://media.graphcms.com/rSjUNVTiGGekv0pjzrEg)

 ## API
-To call the API with your url with axios you can do this:
+To call the API with your url with axios, you can do this:
 ```
 axios('https://api-uswest.graphcms.com/v1/yourID/master', {
   method: 'POST',